 In this program, children learn through observation and hands-on interaction with their surroundings, guided by teachers who provide one-on-one attention.

-Faith-based preschools incorporate religious values and theological themes into the general curriculum.
+Faith-based preschools are childcare programs that incorporate religious values and theological themes into the general curriculum.
 These programs are typically affiliated with a specific place of worship.

 Key features: